 Development speed

-Our experience shows that Vue.js and React have similar development speed.
+Our experience shows that Vue.js and React have similar development speeds.
 The thing is that there are many additional libraries, frameworks, and packages that help you build the application rapidly.
-Everything depends on the developers’ coding experience and skills that allow tilting toward ReactJS or Vue.
+Everything depends on the developers’ coding experience and skills, which allow them to tilt toward React vs Vue.
 But actually, the time estimates for similar tasks are exemplarily equal.

 Cost

-ReactJS developers average rates:
+React developers' average rates:

 Source: codementor.io

-Vue developers average rates:
+Vue developers' average rates:

 Source: codementor.io